ArnavDagar/Arduino-Summer-Camp/README.md

 Learn more about this project in [this video](https://www.youtube.com/watch?v=-I5X-YtkoWw&).

-## 6. Metronome
+## 7. Metronome
 In this project, the students created a metronome.
 A metronome is used in musical practice as a way to keep the beat, or tempo.
 An image of a metronome is shown below.

 <img src="./Images/Metronome.jpg" height="120" alt="Image of Metronome" />

 The dial shown on this metronome can be used to change the tempo, the numbers at the edge of the dial.
 The unit of the tempo is BPM, or beats per minute.
 For example, 60 BPM, means that the metronome will beep and blink 60 times a minute, or once a second.

-The students will use the following components to create the metronome:
+The students used the following components to create the metronome:
 * Buzzer: Will be used to emit the beep
 * LED: Will be used to blink in sync with with the beep
 * OLED: WIll be used to display the BPM